How Clutter Affects Your Mental Health: What Science Says About Stress, Sleep, and Focus.

 The Emotional Cost of Too Much Stuff

-Back in 2016, a study uncovered just how deeply clutter can affect the way we feel about our homes.
-It turns out that when your space is overloaded, it doesn’t just look chaotic, it also weakens your emotional connection to the place that’s supposed to be your safe haven.
-Researchers found that clutter increases stress, makes people feel less in control, and ultimately reduces overall satisfaction with their living space.
-[1]
+A 2016 study revealed just how deeply clutter can affect the way we feel about our homes.
+When your space feels overloaded, it doesn't just look chaotic, it can also weaken your emotional connection to the place that's meant to be your safe haven.

 Your "Psychological Home" Matters More Than You Think